Linzer torte

 Ideal for Christmas hampers.

-📦 Shelf Life & Food Safety
+Shelf Life & Food Safety for the Linzer Torte

 - Room temperature: 3–4 days in an airtight container.